 Paul, a great discipler, said, “Imitate me, just as I also imitate Christ.”
 (1 Cor.
 11:1 NKJV).

 You are only permitted to follow others as they follow the Lord Jesus.
-It is also not wise to compare God’s dealings with you with that of other disciples, for God’s dealings with each disciples are personal, unique and specific (John 21:20-22, 2 Cor.
-10:12).
+It is also not wise to compare God’s dealings with you with that of other disciples, for God’s dealings with each disciple is personal, unique and specific (John 21:20-22).

 When Peter and John were arrested, interviewed and scrutinized by the members of the great council of the nation of Israel, it was obvious to the elders and rulers of Israel that they had been with Jesus.

-Prayer: My Dear Heavenly Father, thank You for opening my eyes to what true Christian Discipleship is.
-Dear Holy Spirit, lead me into a discipleship relationship with those that you have ordained to help me make progress in my discipleship journey into Christ-likeness, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for opening my eyes of understanding to what true Christian Discipleship is.
+My Dear Holy Spirit, lead me into a discipleship relationship with those that you have ordained to help me make progress in my discipleship journey into Christ-likeness, in Jesus’ name.
 Amen.